MarkDunne/0byte/README.md

 0byte
 =====

-Demonstration of a revelutionary language that allows for any arbitrary program to be written without taking up any memory
+Demonstration of a revolutionary language that allows for any arbitrary program to be written without taking up any memory

 The demonstration shows an implementation of Quicksort which takes up no memory